Karen Saywitz Early Career Award for Outstanding Contributions to Research / Practice in the Field of Child Maltreatment

 Applications will be reviewed by the Section Awards Committee.

-Please submit applications by May 1 to Jennifer Kaminski, past president, Section on Child Maltreatment.
+Please submit applications by April 16, 2021, to: Stephanie Block, PhD, past president, Section on Child Maltreatment.

 Apryl Alexander, PsyD